-In the beginning, in the car, when Mary turns back towards Constance to "see what wants", you see Mary from Constance's point of view and she is turning to look over her right shoulder.
+In the beginning, in the car, when Mary turns back towards Constance to "see what she wants", you see Mary from Constance's point of view and she is turning to look over her right shoulder.
 Then the camera jumps to looking towards Constance from next to Mary, from the front of the car, and now suddenly Mary is looking at Constance over her left shoulder.

 The goof items below may give away important plot points.

-During the build up to murder sequence, with Ivor Novello playing piano, Morris Weissman clearly leaves the room "to use the telephone".
-We see him at the telephone, but then he is back in the room again during later shots, but when the murder is discovered, he is still on the telephone.
+During the build up to the murder sequence, with Ivor Novello playing piano, Morris Weissman clearly leaves the room "to use the telephone".
+We see him at the telephone, then he is back in the room again during later shots, but when the murder is discovered, he is still on the telephone.

 When McCordle's coffin is shown loaded into the hearse, there are only two men closing the back of the hearse.
 There are no other pall bearers in sight.
 It would require more than two men to carry a coffin with a man the size of McCordle in it out of the house and to lift it into the hearse.
 Only two men trying that would find it impossible.